tc39/proposal-regexp-dotall-flag/README.md

 Note the established tradition of naming these modifiers `s` (short for `singleline`) and `dotAll`.

+One exception is Ruby, where [the `m` flag (`Regexp::MULTILINE`)](https://ruby-doc.org/core-2.3.3/Regexp.html#method-i-options) also enables `dotAll` mode.
+Unfortunately, we cannot do the same thing for the `m` flag in JavaScript without breaking backwards compatibility.

 ## Proposed solution

 We propose the addition of a new `s` flag for ECMAScript regular expressions that makes `.` match any character, including line terminators.